Pager-dot/KIIT_WIFI_ISSUE/Readme.md

    - Don't worry you just need to make only one more file just repeat the above process but this time go to College/Library/Labs.
    - And manually do the forget password like you usually do to connect the network and repeat steps 1 to 3.
    - Congratulations !!! now you don't need to manually forget password and reconnect to the network you can now double click the icon once and get instantly connected to the network.

+## Note:
+**According to me this is happening because both the network have different authentication KP-1 has a WPA connection and central Library has WPA2 Connection**

+Please contribute to this Repo as it can solve  of our problem with KIIT wifi.